- Canadian high school

-All online courses must be complete by June 30, 2023 to be used in the admission evaluation.
+All online courses for current grade 12 students must be complete by June 30, 2023 to be used in the admission evaluation.

 We require an interim grade in late April and final grade in July to confirm your admission.
 This must be sent to SFU directly from your online course provider, your home school, or reflected on your Ministry of Education transcript.

-Students who have previously completed Grade 12 (any semester)
+Students who have completed Grade 12 (Spring/Summer/Fall applicants)

-If you have already completed your grade 12 year and are upgrading or taking additional high school courses, then an official, final transcript must be submitted to the Undergraduate Admissions office by the document deadline.
-All courses must be complete and on your Ministry of Education transcript by this deadline.
+If you have already completed your grade 12 year and are upgrading or taking additional high school courses, then an official, final transcript must be submitted via STS to the Undergraduate Admissions office.
+All courses must be complete with final grades on your Ministry of Education transcript by the deadline below.

 Challenge exams will appear on your transcript as the course you are challenging, with the grade you receive on the exam.